Fix My Website - How to Fix a Website Down Instantly?

 - Stores and supplies cached content from your website

-- Easy and effective method to protect against short periods of downtime
+- An easy and effective method to protect against short periods of downtime

 - Invest in a DNS management/failover service